- A genuine interest in rural animal species

 - OR evidence of meeting Step 5 Literacy and Numeracy for Adults, Assessment Tool.

-- must demonstrate English Language skills with an IELTS overall band score (academic) of 6.0, with no band score lower than 6.0 OR
+- must demonstrate English Language skills with an IELTS overall band score (academic) of 6.0, with no band score lower than 6.0 in writing and speaking, and no band score lower than 5.5 in reading and listening OR

 - must provide acceptable alternative evidence of English language proficiency depending on the visa decline rate of the country you are from.
 See here for acceptable evidence and visa decline rates by country.